-- Some of these ingredients are perfectly safe, while others are extremely toxic (like phthalates—the everywhere chemical!
-And VOCs!).
+- Some of these ingredients are perfectly safe, while others are known toxicants (like phthalates and VOCs).

 - Because the law doesn’t require any transparency from brands on this issue, it’s almost impossible for consumers to tell whether their scented products are safe or not.